chb0github/pyrsia/docs/blockchain/why-us-aleph.md

 # Summary

-Why we chose to use Aleph for our consensus engine
+Exploration, reasoning and choice for a consensus engine to build on top of

 # Motivation